aglines/image_processing/README.md

 - logging - need better exception handling in watermark not found
 - logging - logs aren't showing levels below error
 - shorten basefile name to human-readable lengths (basefile name can incl prompt info which maxes out filename limits)
+    - 11 char.
+5 digits then hyphen then 10 digits. enough to ID visually
 - save dimensions into saved filename
 - some formal tests
 - save metadata of each file somewhere so I can keep track of the prompt used to create it